thompson-tyler/filecopy/DESIGN.md

 _‘It was during this conference that we realised that the work we were doing on Erlang was very different from a lot of mainstream work in telecommunications programming.
 Our major concern at the time was with detecting and recovering from errors.
 I remember Mike, Robert and I having great fun asking the same question over and over again: "what happens if it fails?" -- the answer we got was almost always a variant on "our model assumes no failures."
 We seemed to be the only people in the world designing a system that could recover from software failures.’_

-Rather than build an intricate, robust system to prevent failure, the goal of this system is to have everything be simple enough that failures can be self-healing.
+Rather than build an intricate, robust system to prevent failure, the goal of this system is to have everything be simple enough that failures can be **self-healing**.
-Allowing us to prioritize objects that are _stupid_ rather than _smart_.
+Allowing us to prioritize designs that are _stupid_ rather than _smart_.

-Any _smartness_ is an optimization.
+In our system _smartness_ is an optimization.

+Because of this, our system is inherently agnostic to chronology.
+Files could be tranferred concurrently.
+In fact **both** the client and server processes can be killed and restarted at any point in a single file transfer, and the protocol is able to heal and succeed.\*

+We spent a whole week devising this system before writing any code, and once we had all our stupid `C++` bugs sorted, it worked pretty much first time.

+\*Adding this feature to our initial design took only 4 extra lines of code, the power of _stupidity_.

+### Successful cases

+We think it handles all nastiness, **except** issues with long directory and file names, or directories that don't end in '`/`'—basically we used C style strings.

 #### Some terminology

+- **Smart** vs **stupid** is another way of saying selfconscious vs unselfconscious
 - A **message** is a requested action that is conveyed over a network
-- A **method** is a function on a C++ object.
-  Though our objects use a _message passing_ style, we use the term method to avoid confusion.
 - A **id** is a number that we associate with a filename
-- An **object** is a C++ object
 - A **module** is a set of related functions

 # Modules